Tigers in India: TX2

-TX2 (Tiger times 2) goal is the global commitment driven by World Wide Fund for Nature (formerly World Wildlife Fund, WWF) and undertaken by 13 range governments at the St Petersburg Tiger Summit (2010) to double the global tiger population in the wild by 2022 by giving priority, effort, innovation and investment for the recovery of tiger population.
-India achieved this TX2 feat in 2018, four years ahead of the set target.
-In order to bring the countries together for prioritizing tiger conservation and management globally, Global Tiger Day celebration was announced on 29 July at St Petersburg Tiger Summit 2010.
+TX2 (Tiger times 2) goal is the global commitment driven by World Wide Fund for Nature and undertaken by 13 range governments at the St Petersburg Tiger Summit (2010) to double the global wild tiger population by 2022.
+India achieved this goal in 2018, four years ahead of the target.
+In order to bring the countries together, Global Tiger Day was announced at the summit.